Ninetalesgh/dndcampaign/vault/dm/items.md

 *(adventuring gear, Common)*
 - **Weight**: 3 kg
 - **Price**: 2 gp
-- **Properties**: As a Utilize action, you can use Manacles to bind an unwilling Small or Medium creature within range 1 *(1.5m)* of yourself that has the Grappled, Incapacitated, or Restrained condition if you succeed on a DC 13 Dexterity (Sleight of Hand) check.
+- **Properties**: As a Utilize Action, you can use Manacles to bind an unwilling Small or Medium creature within range 1 *(1.5m)* of yourself that has the Grappled, Incapacitated, or Restrained condition if you succeed on a DC 13 Dexterity (Sleight of Hand) check.
 While bound, a creature has Disadvantage on attack rolls, and the creature is Restrained if the Manacles are attached to a chain or hook that is fixed in place.
 Escaping the Manacles requires a successful DC 20 Dexterity (Sleight of Hand) check as an action.
 Bursting them requires a successful DC 25 Strength (Athletics) check as an action.Each set of Manacles comes with a key.
 Without the key, a creature can use Thieves' Tools to pick the Manacles' lock with a successful DC 15 Dexterity (Sleight of Hand) check.
 *(Source: PHB'24, page226)*

 ### Map